Loara/StringSuite/README.md

     const EncMetric<unicode> *utf8 = DynEncoding<UTF8>::instance();

+## String dimensions
+Encoded strings have two different types of lengths:

+ * **size** is simply the number of bytes occupied by the encoded string, same value returned by `strlen` in C and `std::string::length()`, `std::string::size()` in C++
+ * **length** instead is the number of characters encoded in your string.

+For example consider the UTF8 encoded string `abè€`: it contains exactly 4 characters but if you run `strlen` or the `std::string::length()` usuallt they return 7.
+This difference can be explained by how UTF8 encodes these four characters:

+1. character `a` is an ASCII character and so in UTF8 is encoded as `0x61`;
+2. for the same reason `b` is encoded as `0x62`;
+3. character `è` is not an ASCII character, so UTF8 encodes it by using 2 bytes: `0xc3 0xa8`;
+4. also `€` is not an ASCII character, and its UTF8 encoding not uses 3 bytes: `0xe2 0x82 0xac`.

+Then the size of string `abè€` is exactly 1+1+2+3=7.
+Strings in StringSuite, despite `std::string`, allow you to detect both the size and the length of any encoded string.

 ## Strings and string views
 An **adv_string_view** object is simply a view of an existing character encoded string (like che C `const char *` strings) that doesn't own the pointed data, so copying an adv_string_view doesn't automatically copy also the underlying string.
 Instead an `adv_string` object is more similar to C++ `std::string` object: it allocates enough space in order to contain its string.
 Copying and initializying a new adv_string also copy the encoded string, so you should usually use adv_string_view instead of adv_string if you don't need to manipulate your strings.